buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 ### Envoy Sidecar

-In the PoC, the proxy sidecar is an Envoy proxy with an injected configuration.
+In the POC, the proxy sidecar is an Envoy proxy with an injected configuration.
 The operator injects the sidecar whenever a `Deployment` is created or updated via the Kubernetes API.
 The operator attaches the proxy and adds several annotations that are used for communication with a `Mutation Webhook`.
 Furthermore, a `ConfigMap`